-- Brake fluid is poisonous and must be carefully marked and stored in a safe place, out of children's reach.
+Brake fluid is poisonous and must be carefully marked and stored in a safe place, out of the reach of children and animals.

-- The recommended brake fluid type is typically printed on top of the brake fluid cap.
+Only use the recommended brake fluid type which is printed on top of the brake fluid cap.

-- If the brake fluid level is low, the ABS (Anti-lock Braking System) warning light may also turn on.
+If the brake fluid level is low, the BRAKE and ABS (Anti-lock Braking System) warning light may turn on.

-- We recommend that you visually check the brake fluid level once a month.
+It is recommended that you check the brake fluid level once a month.